coder/docs/guides/admin/usage-monitoring.md

 ---

 We recommend monitoring your Coder deployment to track compute cost, performance, uptime, and deployment stability.
-Because Coder is deployed onto Kubernetes, you can monitor your developer workspaces as you would any other server workload.
+Because you deploy Coder onto Kubernetes clusters, you can monitor your developer workspaces as you would any other server workload.

 ## Node utilization metrics